devhl-labs/CocApi/README.md

 You may optionally provide an ILogger to observe what the library is doing.\
 The test program will output the following:\
-![Test Program console output](https://github.com/devhl-labs/CocApi/blob/controlsloop/CocApiConsoleTest/images/console.jpg)
+![Test Program console output](https://github.com/devhl-labs/CocApi/blob/controlsloop/CocApiConsoleTest/images/console.jpg) If you choose to keep the objects up to date, the library will constantly write to the ILogger.

 ## Custom things this library provides: